Sponsored by Local Town Boards, Columbia County Extension and the Columbia County Land & Water Conservation Department.

 The Columbia County Drinking Water Testing Program is a convenient way to test your water and learn about what your results say about the quality of your drinking water.

-Residents residing in the townships of Courtland, Randolph, Scott and Springvale will have an opportunity to participate in a Drinking Water Program in the spring of 2020.
+Residents residing in the townships of Courtland, Randolph, Scott and Springvale had the opportunity to participate in a Drinking Water Program in August 2020.
 Most private wells provide a clean, safe supply of water; however, contaminants can pollute private wells, and unfortunately you cannot see, smell or taste most of them.
 If you are a homeowner with a private well, you should be testing your water once annually.

 The number of participants of testing done in the townships of Courtland, Randolph, Scott and Springvale from August 2020 were:

 Courtland – 4 Randolph – 13 Scott – 7 Springvale – 17

 Homeowner Package ($55) includes tests for Nitrates, Bacteria, PH, Harness, Conductivity, Corrosivity, Chloride and Alkalinity.